What is ADHD?

 How is ADHD treated?

 ADHD Coaching and ADHD Counseling have been proven to be effective in assisting people with ADHD to identify and work toward their personal goals.
-The staff at Avant-Garde Counseling and Coaching Center coaches works with you to:
+We’ll work with you to:

 - Identify your specific pattern of strengths and weaknesses